 Knowing that this email was bold for him to send and a stressful one I’m sure, I immediately replied and said, “Let’s get coffee tomorrow, my treat.”

-This friend of mine lost his job — his primary and sole income — unexpectedly.
-He’s a solid photographer and content creator, but he hadn’t really taken his website, his social media, and sharing his work seriously.
+This friend of mine is a solid photographer and content creator, but he hadn’t really taken his website, his social media, or sharing his work seriously.
 Only his past clients and very close friends knew what he did outside of his full-time gig.

 The things he shared online, although unique topic wise, weren’t curated or updated at a rhythm that people expected.

 It was like a coffee shop that was randomly open for business.
 One week it’s Thursday, another week they’re closed, and the week after, they’re open on a Monday.

 Most of what he shared publicly from his work on Instagram was random, and he posted only occasionally.
 It was like a business that was open irregularly with no communication about when you could go there,